nathabee/GoogleScripts/README.md

 ### **Usage Instructions**

 1. **CompetenceApp**:
    - Open the deployed web app URL (from Apps Script).
    - Manage students and test results using the interface.
    - Generate competency reports with radar charts and download them as PDFs.

+2. **CompetenceAddOn**:
+   - Install the add-on in Google Sheets.
+   - Use the "CompetenceApp" menu in Google Sheets to manage test data and generate reports.

-2. **StandaloneReportApp**:
+3. **StandaloneReportApp**:
    - Open the deployed web app URL (from Apps Script).
    - Use the simple interface to generate and download PDF reports with radar charts.

+4. **MultiPageApp**:
+   - Open the deployed web app URL (from Apps Script).
+   - Navigate between pages using the sidebar or navigation links to explore multipage functionality.
+   - Use it as a foundation for creating custom multipage web apps.

 ---

 ### **Documentation**